primus-labs/fund-js-sdk/README/example.md

 #### Receiver's Information

-To send crypto directly to a receiver's social account, the following three information are required:
+To send crypto directly to a receiver's social account, the following information is required:

- -  Social platform: The name of the social platform supported by the Fund SDK.
+ -  **Social platform**: The name of the social platform supported by the Fund SDK.
- -  User identifier: The user’s unique identifier on the platforms (e.g., a Twitter handle).
+ -  **User identifier**: The user’s unique identifier on the platform (e.g., a Twitter handle).
- -  Token amount: Specify the amount of tokens to send.
+ -  **Token amount**: The number of tokens to send.
 For example, to send 1 token, enter 1; to send 0.1 token, enter 0.1, and so on.
 Different amounts can be set for each user.

-Below is a list of currently supported platforms and corresponding user identifier formats.
+Below is a list of currently supported platforms and their corresponding user identifier formats.
 This list will continue to expand.

 | Social Platform | User Identifier |
 | --------------- | --------------- |